 Italian Recipe: Panna Cotta with Strawberry Coulis from our Bestselling Amalfi Coast Cooking Vacation

-If you’re looking for an impressive but simple dessert for your next dinner party, look no further than this panna cotta recipe from Chef Carmen of our cooking vacation Mediterranean Cooking Experience.
+If you’re looking for an impressive but simple dessert for your next dinner party, look no further than this panna cotta recipe from the chef of our cooking vacation Mediterranean Cooking Experience.
 The origins of this dessert are thought to hail back to northern Italy, particularly the Piedmont area, but it’s also long been a popular dessert throughout the country, and that includes the Amalfi Coast.

 While achieving a good texture — slightly firm but also silky smooth — is important to making this beautiful dessert, it’s shockingly simple to achieve.
 It also may take some time to set, but the actual time you’ll personally spend in the kitchen making the dessert is quite short.
 That’s due, in part, to the relatively few ingredients.
 The base of most panna cottas are made with only gelatin, sugar, and cream, and even the name of the dessert is Italian for “cooked cream.”

 What makes each panna cotta recipe unique is actually not the way the base is made – although there can be some variations, such as replacing the milk with rice milk — but what the dessert is topped and flavored with.
-In Chef Carmen’s recipe, she suggests a simple but delicious strawberry coulis, which brightens up the dish.
+In this recipe, we suggest a simple but delicious strawberry coulis, which brightens up the dish.

 Serves 10 small portions

 For the panna cotta